Active Sites of Te-hyperdoped Silicon by Hard X-ray Photoelectron Spectroscopy

 Spectra of X-ray photoelectron spectroscopy (XPS) are shown in Fig.~\ref{Fig:1} for samples of nominal Te concentration between 2.5 at\% and 4.5 at\%.
 The peak heights related to Te is found to increase accordingly.
-A multi-peak structure of at least two chemically shifted peaks is found in all samples in the region of Te 3d $\frac{5}{2}$.
-A peak fitting analysis was performed using the CasaXPS software.\cite{fairley2021} Details f this analysis and numerical results are shown in supplemental material.~\cite{supplemental} This multi-peak structure is indicative of a variation of impurity ion configurations in the highly doped samples.
+A multi-peak structure of at least two chemically shifted peaks is found in all samples in the region of Te 3d$_{5/2}$.
+Chemical shifts in XPS can derive partially from the charge state of the probed ion and from its electrostatic environment.
+Further and often strong shifts are derived from the dynamical screening of the core hole created in photoemission due to quasi-free and metallic charge carriers.
+This screening usually results in an observed reduced binding energy.
+The peak width of each chemically shifted component is ultimately limited by the uncertainty introduced by core hole life time and the final spectrum is composed of the sum of these overlapping contributions.
+A peak fitting analysis was performed using the CasaXPS software.\cite{fairley2021} Details of this analysis and numerical results are shown in supplemental material.
+This multi-peak structure is indicative of a variation of impurity ion configurations in the highly doped samples.
 The peak at lower binding energy (B), grows more rapidly than the peak at 1~eV higher binding energy (C).
 At the lowest doping concentration, where mostly substitutional site occupation of Te has previously been identified,~\cite{wang2019} peak B is significantly smaller than peak C. Intensity C is thus related to substitutional Te monomers, {\it i. e.} Te ions surrounded by at least one shell of Si in a lattice that is only locally distorted.